Last updated on:

 All that moisture from the humidity in the room and the sweat dripping to the floor could be problematic for bacterial growth.

-Thankfully, Motiontex made this mat completely antimicrobial to prevent the growth of bacteria.
+Thankfully, Motiontex made this treadmill mat for carpet completely antimicrobial to prevent the growth of bacteria.

 Easy to clean, durable, and 1’8” thick to help provide fantastic traction for your treadmill: there’s no downside here.